Lella Kmar: Early life (1862–1875)

-The Ottoman custom was to allocate a wing for female servants, concubines, or captives bought from slave markets, or captured in wars and invasions, or to presented as gifts.
-This is what happened with Lella Kmar of the Circassian origin who was born in the Ottoman Imperial Harem in 1862 and was given by the Ottoman Sultan, Abdul Hamid II to the Bey of Tunis in that period Muhammad III Sadiq and that was around 1875.
+The Ottoman custom was to allocate a wing of the palace to female servants, concubines or captives who were bought from slave markets or captured during wars and invasions, or who were presented as gifts.
+This is what happened with Lella Kmar, who was of Circassian origin and born in the Ottoman Imperial Harem in 1862.
+She was given by the Ottoman Sultan Abdul Hamid II to Muhammad III Sadiq, Bey of Tunis, around 1875.

 Coming to Tunisia and first reign (1875–1882)

-After she came to Tunisia and was placed on the list of female odalisques, she married nearly two years later from Muhammad III Sadiq in 1877 and lived with him for five years in a somewhat parental relationship because he was about 50 years older than her until his death in the year 1882 and that after he signed on the Bardo Treaty that established the French protectorate in Tunisia.
+After she arrived in Tunisia and was placed on the list of odalisques, she married Muhammad III Sadiq nearly two years later, in 1877.
+They lived together for five years in a somewhat parental relationship, as he was around 50 years older than her, until his death in 1882, after he signed the Bardo Treaty establishing the French protectorate in Tunisia.

 Second reign (1883–1902)

-After the death of Muhammad III, his brother, the new bey (Ali III), ordered to transfer her from Ksar Said Palace to his palace in La Marsa, so, in 1883, she married Ali III, the crown prince of her ex-husband.
+Following the death of Muhammad III, his brother Ali III, the new bey, ordered her to be transferred from Ksar Said Palace to his palace in La Marsa.
+In 1883, she married Ali III, the crown prince of her former husband.
 She was twenty years old at the time.
 This marriage lasted twenty years.
-During this time, she increased her involvement in state affairs by advising her husband on political matters.
-Tunisia had fallen to French colonialism during this period, and it is said that the Bey admired her intelligence, acumen, and intuition.
-This allowed her to influence many appointments within the state until her marriage ended with the death of Ali III on 11 June 1902.
+During this period, she became increasingly involved in state affairs, advising her husband on political matters.
+Tunisia fell to French rule during this period, and it is said that the Bey admired her intelligence, acumen and intuition.
+This enabled her to influence many appointments within the state until her marriage ended with Ali III's death on 11 June 1902.

 Isolation and straying from power (1902–1906)

-After her widowhood, Lella Kmar was treated badly under the sight of the new Bey, her stepson Muhammad IV Hadi, who was the son of her second husband, Ali III.
-Muhammad IV removed her from La Marsa Palace, so she went to live in a small apartment, even her visit was forbidden.
-This situation lasted for four years until the death of the Bey in 1906.
+Following her widowhood, Lella Kmar was mistreated by the new Bey, her stepson Muhammad IV al-Hadi, the son of her second husband Ali III.
+He removed her from La Marsa Palace and forbade her from visiting, so she went to live in a small apartment.
+This situation lasted for four years, until the Bey's death in 1906.